HavenlyECO/pr/README.md

 The command prints the home team win probability.

+Training column names are persisted in the ``.pkl`` file.
+Prediction helpers reindex the provided feature mapping to this saved order, filling any missing columns with ``0``.
+A warning is emitted when expected columns are absent so mismatches can be caught early.

 To keep the classifier up to date without manually running a command each time, use the continuous training mode.
 This repeatedly fetches historical data from a start date up to the current day and retrains the model on a fixed interval